 Granted, most of these players have been around for a while and have all feature rich offerings.

 However, Google has the inside track for G Suite customers.
 Google Voice for businesses honors Google Calendar’s working hours.
-The voice offering also integrates with Hangouts Meet.
+The voice offering also integrates with Google Meet.

 Google Voice for Businesses Pricing